tsgrissom/Groundskeeper-Plugin/README.md

 # Groundskeeper

-Groundskeeper is a Spigot plugin which serves to clear the ground of dropped items in a more intelligent way.

-Groundskeeper will avoid removing more valuable items by default.
+Groundskeeper is a Spigot plugin for Potter-themed Minecraft game servers which serves to clear the ground of dropped item entitities in a more thoughtful manner, avoiding the removal of more valuable items by default.

 ### Plugin Integrations